-Some forms of household hazardous waste are actually recyclable.
+Some forms of household hazardous waste can be recycled.
 If you live in California, you may be familiar with the acronym ABOP, which stands for “antifreeze, batteries, oil, and paint.”
 All of these products are recyclable, as well as aerosol cans, CFLs, mercury thermostats, and oil filters.

-HHW that isn’t recycled or reused is typically incinerated through a process that significantly limits the release of pollutants to the air.
+HHW that isn’t recycled or reused is typically incinerated through a process that significantly limits the release of pollutants into the air.
 Scrubbers collect emissions at the incinerator smokestack, according to EPA rules.

 Take the time to dispose of household hazardous waste properly.
 It will protect your family and property from contamination and improve the local environment.